jamesclair/DeliveryPathFinder/README.md

 # DeliveryPathFinder

-My algorithm of choice was implementing [Dijkstra shortest path algorithm](./ShortestPath.py).
+DeliveryPathFinder is an application that I chose to build in for my Data Structures and Algorithms 2 course while attaining my B.S. in CS.
+This program provides a shortest path solution for delivering a truck load of packages given their distance from a hub distribution center in Utah.
+To solve this my algorithm of choice was implementing [Dijkstra shortest path algorithm](./ShortestPath.py).

 ## How It Works